 The Role Playing Game as a Brainwashing Experiment

 Try watching the movie with the perspective that the doctors are all trying to impress their version and reality onto Teddy.
 Note how they always address him as Marshal.
 This is a way for them to reinforce the idea that he is indeed a U.S. Marshal investigating Shutter Island.
 They never ask him to recall anything.
 Instead, they simply present a narrative for Teddy to accept.
 It’s quite possible that they are experimenting with ways to implant false memories: not a bad way to create a patsy.
 Note: 2 May 2012.
 It’s also possible that calling him Marshal is an easy way for the writer to avoid committing the character to either identity (Teddy or Andrew).
+The novel might be a good source of information.

 Earlier in the film, there is a scene in which Teddy is examining Rachel Solando’s room.
 Dr Sheehan is the one who points out the fact that Rachel did not bring the shoes.
 Deputy Warden McPherson was not present in this scene.
 Yet in a concurrent scene in which Teddy asks about the caves he sees in the distance, McPherson says, “You said yourself Marshal, she’s got no shoes.”
 Teddy never said this.
 It was Dr Sheehan.
 This is more evidence that what we are watching is an experiment in implanting memories.
 In a meta sort of way, it’s also a way to implant memories in the audience watching the movie: some people may “remember” that Teddy said that line.
 Clever, no?